Updated: July 14, 2019

 The whir of a wind turbine on a breezy day or the sight of a roofful of solar panels is a good feeling for any green home owner.
 There’s a certain harmony between living in a sustainably built home and drawing energy from renewable sources, which is why renewable energy systems are as popular as they are among green home owners.
 As technology rapidly advances in the world of renewable energy, prices are plummeting, making now a great time to invest in a renewable energy system.
-To lower costs further, it’s also possible to take advantage of government incentives and utility rebates, which are available across the country (see NRCan Office of Energy Efficiency’s Financial Assistance page).
+To lower costs further, it’s also possible to take advantage of government incentives and utility rebates, which are available across the country (see DSIRE for incentives in the U.S. and the NRCan Office of Energy Efficiency’s Financial Assistance page for incentive in Canada).

 With near-daily technological innovations and with China cranking out solar panels at amazingly low prices (and the rest of the world struggling to compete!), solar photovoltaic (PV) systems have become an incredibly cost-effective renewable energy opportunity.

 PV systems, commonly known as solar panels, directly convert the sun’s rays into useable energy to power anything from computers to fridges (as long as the system can crank out enough juice).
 They either feed that energy straight to the appliances or store the energy in a battery.
 Panels are generally placed on the roof, but can also be mounted on poles or walls (south-facing).

 Though areas with high PV potential, such as sunny Alberta, Saskatchewan or the Okanagan Valley in BC, are ideal places for solar PV, with recent innovations a good payback can be had from just about anywhere.